 OCUFA also recognizes the achievements of our members and other members of the academic community.
-Through the Teaching and Academic Librarianship Awards, the Status of Women and Equity Committee Award, the OCUFA Service Award, the Lorimer Award, and the Henry Mandelbaum Graduate Fellowship, OCUFA honours those who have made exceptional contributions to university education in Ontario.
+Through the Teaching and Academic Librarianship Awards, the Status of Women and Equity Committee Award, the OCUFA Service Award, the Lorimer Award, the Henry Mandelbaum Graduate Fellowship, and the OCUFA Fellowship in Higher Education Journalism, OCUFA honours those who have made exceptional contributions to university education in Ontario.
 Read more about OCUFA’s awards.

 OCUFA promotes faculty interests through internal and external communications, including strategic media and public relations.
 We currently produce two publications of interest to the higher education community: